corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 Otherwise, upgrade your installed copy in the usual way.

 {{< note >}}
-Platform version 5 requires a newer version of Gradle, so if you intend to upgrade past platform version 4 at this time, you may wish to skip directly to the [version required by platform version 5](#update-gradle-version-and-associated-dependencies).
+Platform version 5 requires a newer version of Gradle.
+If you intend to upgrade past platform version 4 at this time, you may want to skip directly to the [version required by platform version 5](#update-gradle-version-and-associated-dependencies).
 You’ll still need to change the version numbers in your Gradle build file as shown in this section.